Funding graduate students is a complex process. More detailed information for program directors and their administrators can also be found on GPDNet.

 - During the summer session, programs may pay students at the standard monthly rate for 20 hours per week.
 Enrollment is not required during the summer for continuing students, but enrollment is required for NEW students.
 New international students enrolled on F- or J-1 Visas must be full-time enrolled in the summer (e.g., six hours).

-- If not enrolled in courses, continuing RA's may be hired for up to 40 hr/wk on external grants.
+- If not enrolled in courses, continuing RA's may be hired for up to 40 hr/wk.

 External, competitively awarded fellowships, philanthropic fellowships, or externally funded traineeships are not considered compensation and do not fall within this policy.